mlesterdampios/wemos_d1_r1-firebase/README.md

 ## Schematics

-  - Connect DHT11 signal (middle) to D5 input of esp8266
+  - Connect DHT11 signal (output) to D5 (equivalent to pin 14) input of esp8266
   - Supply vcc and gnd

 ## Sketch Setup